Alysa Liu

-Alysa Liu (born August 8, 2005) is an American figure skater.
-She is the 2025 World champion, 2022 World bronze medalist, 2025 Skate America champion, 2025 Cup of China silver medalist, 2021 Nebelhorn Trophy champion, 2021 Lombardia Trophy champion, and a two-time U.S. national champion (2019, 2020).
-At age 16, she competed in the 2022 Winter Olympics, placing sixth.
-At the junior level, Liu is the 2020 World Junior bronze medalist, the 2019–20 Junior Grand Prix Final silver medalist, a two-time Junior Grand Prix champion, and the 2018 U.S. junior national champion.
+Alysa Liu (/əˈlɪsə 'li:u:/ ə-LISS-ə-_-LEE-oo; (Note: Liu often uses this pronunciation when saying her name, although she has stated that the pronunciation /əˈliːsə 'ljoʊ/ ə-LEE-sə-_-LYOH is "technically correct" and used by her family.) born August 8, 2005) is an American figure skater.
+She is the 2026 Olympic champion in both the women's singles and team events, the 2025 World champion, the 2022 World bronze medalist, the 2025–26 Grand Prix Final champion, a two-time Grand Prix medalist, a four-time Challenger Series champion, and a two-time U.S. national champion.

-Liu became the youngest-ever U.S. women's national champion when she won her first title at age 13.
-At age 14, she became the youngest skater to win two senior national titles.
-Liu is the first woman to win two consecutive U.S. titles since Ashley Wagner in 2012 and 2013.
-She is also the first woman to win the junior and senior titles back-to-back since Mirai Nagasu in 2008.
-When Liu won the 2025 World Championships in Boston, she became the first U.S. woman to win the world title in 19 years since Kimmie Meissner in 2006.
+At the junior level, Liu was the 2020 World Junior bronze medalist, the 2019–20 Junior Grand Prix Final silver medalist, a two-time Junior Grand Prix champion, and the 2018 U.S. junior national champion.
+In 2019, Liu, then 13, became the youngest-ever U.S. women's national champion.
+The following year, she became the youngest skater to win two senior national titles, the first woman to win consecutive U.S. titles since Ashley Wagner in 2012 and 2013 and the first woman to win the junior and senior titles back-to-back since Mirai Nagasu in 2008.

+Following a period of retirement, she won a world title at the 2025 World Championships, becoming the first U.S. woman to do so since Kimmie Meissner in 2006.
+At the 2026 Winter Olympics, she became the first American woman to win an individual medal since Sasha Cohen in 2006, as well as the first American gold medalist since Sarah Hughes in 2002.

-An accomplished jumper, Liu was the first American junior women's singles skater to successfully complete a triple Axel in international competition, the first American woman to land a quadruple jump, the first woman to complete both a quadruple jump and triple Axel in the same program, and the first woman to land a triple axel in combination with a triple toe loop in the short program.
-In 2019, Liu was named to the inaugural Time 100 Next list.
+An accomplished jumper, Liu was the first woman to complete a quadruple jump and a triple Axel in the same program, and the first to land a triple Axel-triple toe loop combination in the short program.
+She was the first American woman to land a quadruple jump and the first American junior woman to complete a triple Axel in international competition.